 The Orchestra was established by three undergraduate students, Jan Howe, Richard Pulley and Emery Schubert, with guidance from Professor Roger Covell of the (then) School of Music and Music Education and was initially funded by a grant from the (then) Vice Chancellor, Professor Michael Birt.
 The vitality of the Orchestra today owes much to all these founders’ vision and caring.

-Rehearsals commence on Tuesday February 28, 6.30-9pm in the Sir John Clancy Auditorium UNSW.
+Rehearsals for Semester 2 commence on Tuesday July 25, 6.30-9pm in the Sir John Clancy Auditorium UNSW.

-Registrations for Semester 1, 2017 have now closed.
-Positions will be advertised as they become available.
+Registrations for 2017 have now closed.
+Positions will be advertised here as they become available for Semester 2.
+Please contact the Music Performance Unit about the availability of specific positions in the UNSW Orchestra.

 The Orchestra's first concert took place on 15 August 1989, and on 14 May 2010 it gave its 100th public performance.
 There are, at any one time, about 65 players in the Orchestra.
 Additional guest players are brought in as the need arises, usually for the rarer instruments such as bass clarinet, contrabassoon, harp and celeste, or when a large-scale symphonic work is on the program.